debatecore/tau/README.md

 For deploying via docker, set the following environment variables:
 - `DOCKER_DB_PASSWORD` which will be used as the password for the backend's database access user.
 - `DOCKER_DB_ROOT_PASSWORD` will be used as the password for the database root user.
-- `SECRET` will be used as high entropy data used for generating tokens.
+- `FRONTEND_ORIGIN` will be used as an allowed [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) for the purpose of [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS).
+Must be a valid URL.
 Then, run `docker compose --profile prod`.

 ### Optional configuration
+- `SECRET` will be used as high entropy data used for generating tokens.
 - `PORT` will be used as the port the server listens on.
 The default is 2023.

 The following example `.env` file is geared for both scenarios: